 If this is the first time you are borrowing from a specific loan program you may need to complete the requirements by signing a promissory note and completing entrance loan counseling.
 Check with a member of the financial aid delivery team for more information on these requirements.

 A negative balance indicates that your bill was overpaid and that you may be eligible for a refund.
 You may only receive your refund after the semester starts and your anticipated credits are disbursed to your student account.

 For a question about a specific charge please contact the MIT department where the charge originated.
 The department contact information is listed on your MITPAY statement on the same line as the charge.

-To confirm a recent payment go to Current Account Activity on MITPAY.
-Your bill is only updated once a month.
+To confirm a recent payment go to Account Activity on MITPAY.
+Your bill is generated monthly and is not updated.

 To be paid for employment at MIT you must also sign-up for Payroll Direct Deposit in Atlas.
 This direct deposit form is in a separate system from MITPAY and you must fill out both to receive both.